Affiliate links on Android Authority may earn us a commission. Learn more.

 - Play it by ear: Rather than a bracelet, these buds plug into your ears for an audio experience that helps you fall asleep and stay asleep.

-- Tune in to better sleep: Kokoon Nightbuds offer first-party content ranging from soundscapes to white noise, or you can sync up with popular apps to listen to your own content.
+- Tune in to better sleep: Through the Kokoon app, you’ll have access to first-party content ranging from soundscapes to white noise, or you can sync up with popular apps to listen to your own content.

 - Keep it simple: This pick delivers very basic sleep data for anyone who just wants broad strokes.

-The Oura companion app is also incredibly user-friendly, distilling sleep, recovery, and activity data down to digestible scores and insights.
-Rather than overloading users with graphs and figures, Oura focuses on overall well-being goals.
+The Oura companion app received a welcome facelift, and is now the gold standard for smart ring software.
+It’s incredibly user-friendly, distilling sleep, recovery, and activity data down to digestible scores and insights.
+Rather than overloading users with graphs and activity rings, the Oura app’s forgiving and understanding way of delivering data makes it a more rewarding experience.
 The app also adjusts to your specific habits, goals, and need for rest, basing insights on your behavior the longer you use the device.
 I love this holistic approach to wellness tracking, especially compared to stringent step count goals or move reminders.

 Overall, Oura is the best pick for a relaxed approach to activity tracking and a reliable source for overnight data.
 Like the Whoop band above, it blends into your day-to-day rather than demanding attention or inundating you with stats.
-However, also like the Whoop band, the Oura Ring 3 is not cheap.
-At $300, it requires an ongoing subscription service fee.
-You can technically use the Oura Ring 3 without a subscription, but you will only have access to your three synthesized scores.
+However, the Oura Ring 4 is not cheap.
+Starting at $349, it also requires an ongoing subscription service fee.
+You can technically use the Oura Ring without a subscription, but it’s not worth it.

 - Small footprint: A jewelry-inspired design ensures this tiny tracker will blend into your day-to-day inconspicuously.